thoughtbot/botcasts/lessons/lesson-3.md

 }
 ```

-- We do the same thing with the search results.
+We apply the same structural changes from the episode's index on the search
+result's page.

 ```diff
 --- a/app/views/search_results/index.html.erb